cowboy2718/Hertzsprung-Russell/README.md

 The following diagram is an example of a theoretical H-R diagram based on the McDonald Observatory data (n = 55 data points).
 The plot shows stars by absolute magnitude and degrees Kelvin.
 The example is not interactive, but the graphic produced by the R package is designed to be interactive.

+The interactive plot also provides a tooltip that can be used to hover over individual stars to show additional information such as apparent magnitude, spectral type, constellation, right ascension and declination.

 Note that the graph colors are not an exact match to star color, but rather just show delineations of different regions.

 For an interactive plot in HTML format including ith the database of stars and positions, contact tonygojanovic@gmail.com.